ArtLiathain/Lora_Report/Lora_report.typ

 == Lora vs Full fine tuning
+The hyperparameters used for the comparison are:
+#table(
+  columns: (auto, auto, auto, auto, auto, auto),
+align: horizon,
+  table.header(
+    [*Model*],
+    [*lr*],
+    [*rank*],
+    [*epochs*],
+    [*batch size*],
+    [*maxlen*]
+  ),
+    [LoRA],
+    [5e-4],
+    [64],
+    [6],
+    [16],
+    [256],
+    [Regular],
+    [5e-5],
+    [64],
+    [6],
+    [16],
+    [256]
+)

-Full fine-tuning updated all 66,955,779 parameters (100% of the model) and took 372.3 seconds of training time, achieving a validation accuracy of 84.2%.
+In the case of full fine-tuning updated all 66,955,779 parameters (100% of the model) and took 372.3 seconds of training time, achieving a validation accuracy of 84.2%.
 In contrast, LoRA updated only 1,181,955 parameters (1.73% of the model), using a rank of 64 for the adapter matrices, which drastically reduces the number of trainable parameters.

+While the training time for LoRA is only slightly faster (299.3 seconds), this is because the forward pass still computes over the full set of model parameters, but the backpropagation is much faster since gradients are only computed for a small set of LoRA parameters (trainable parameters).
 #figure(
   image("images/Trainable Parameter.png", width: 90%)
   , caption: [Trainable Parameters]
-)
+) <trainable_parameters>
-While the training time for LoRA is only slightly faster (299.3 seconds), this is because the forward pass still computes over the full set of model parameters, but the backpropagation is much faster since gradients are only computed for a small set of LoRA parameters (trainable parameters).
 LoRA achieves a validation accuracy of 79.3% even with a large reduction in trainable parameters, only 4.9% below full fine-tuning.
 Overall, this comparison demonstrates that LoRA provides an improvement in parameter and memory efficiency, making it a better option for fine-tuning large models.
 #figure(
   image("images/Validation Accuracy.png", width: 90%)
-  , caption: [Trainable Parameters]
+  , caption: [Validation Accuracy]
-)
+) <validation_accuracy>

 == Lora Innovation Vera